Foods my mother eats and which I, too, have adopted (Photo by the author)

 We do share an interest in cooking things like sweat peas, spinach, cauliflower, eggplant, zucchini, carrots, bell peppers, potatoes, beets, fennel, and other vegetables, almost always with onion and garlic, and we do appreciate the taste and health benefits of olive oil, eggs, and fruit like avocado, pears, Galia melon, and watermelon.
 We also eat cereal, cheese, yogurt, kefir, pickles, and other foods.

+Thank you for reading!
+I hope you’ve enjoyed this article.
 As always, pins and shares are much appreciated!

 To a happier, healthier life,